 North Dakota voters approve age limit for Congress

 Voters participate in the primary election on June 11, 2024, at the Bismarck Event Center.
-(Kyle Martin/For the North Dakota Monitor)
+(Courtesy of Kyle Martin)

 North Dakota voters approved a ballot measure Tuesday that would limit the age of members of Congress, though it’s likely to face a court challenge.